-Tangible assets are physical items with a clear purchase value used by a business to produce goods and services.
+Tangible assets, also known as hard assets, are physical items with a clear purchase value used by a business to produce goods and services.

 Debitoor invoicing and accounting software makes it easy for you to track the value of company assets.
 Try free for 7 days.